ticky/jessicastokes.net/examples.md

 Various, 2012 - Present

-A constantly evolving collection of configurations for my UNIX-based computers.
+A constantly evolving collection of configurations for my Unix-based computers.

 Works across platforms with handy exclusion of settings on platforms which are incompatible with them, and supports both `zsh` and `bash`.